thneves/Capstone/README.md

 - - Homepage has a search bar, instruction about how the page works, and extra info.
 - - The Search Engine has different filters for more accurate search.
 - - The School Details page has all informations about the choosen school and a map location.
-- The footer contains subscription button, contact of the page, and links to social media.
+- The footer contains subscription button, page contact, and links to social media.

 ### This Application is responsive to all screen sizes.